-Want to take your child, toddler or baby bike riding with you?
-Of course, the first thing you are going to think about is the safety of your child.
-But there are other factors to consider too, including your child’s age and weight, the number of kids, and your personal riding preferences.
-Here are 7 of the best child bike seats, compared.
-There are several videos to help you decide which child bike seat will work best for you and your child.
+Here are 7 of the best baby and child bike seats to keep your child safe, compared carefully.
+This post includes a handy comparison chart so you can quickly choose the best bike seat for your child.
+There are also several videos to help you decide.
+If you want to take your child, toddler, or baby bike cycling with you, the first thing you are going to think about is the safety of your child.
+But there are other factors to consider too, including your child’s age and weight, the number of kids, and your personal cycling preferences.
+This post with comparisons and reviews will help you to choose the ideal bike seat for the needs of your family.

-Chart Comparing 7 of the Best Child Bike Seats
+Chart Comparing 7 of the Best Baby and Child Bike Seats

 |Rear mounted, attaches to seat post||Best for children who are at least 18 months old.
 Rated to carry children up to 40 pounds (18 kg)||Complies with the most stringent European safety requirements and has won multiple design awards.
 Includes 5-point harness, adjustable footrests, shoulder pads; theft-proof; rated as “the Cadillac of bike seats”||$219.95|

 |Front mounted, attaches to headset||Suitable for children from about 12 months, once they can comfortably hold their heads up for extended periods.
 Tested for children aged 9 months to 3 years old; rated for up to 33 lb (15 kg)||Easy mounting; soft and shock-absorbing seat; adjustable 5-point harness; comfort handle bar for child’s hands||$199.95|

 |Front mounted, attaches to headset and seat post and the headset||Suitable for children from about 12 months, once they can comfortably hold their heads up for extended periods.
 Rated to carry children up to 40 pounds||Very thick seat and back padding; adjustable footrests; plush headrest in the front for nap time.||$58.22|